Okinawa in a wheelchair: An Accessibility Guide

 Free admission for holders of disability certificates and one caregiver

 The ticket counter is located on the left.
 Disabled visitors with a disability certificate can enter Shuri Castle for free.
 One caregiver also gets free admission.
-The staff at the ticket desk has a massive folder with copies of international disability cards to make sure that there is no abuse.
+The ticket desk staff has a massive folder with copies of international disability cards to make sure that there is no abuse.

 We passed the Houshinmon Gate and eventually saw the impressive bright red-colored Shuri Castle.
 The wheelchair-accessible route leads through a complex of several buildings.
 Almost all of them are entirely accessible.